gboehl/gboehl/README.md

 Hi there,

-I am a postdoc in economics at the University of Bonn.
+I am a postdoc in economics at the Institute for Macroeconomics and Econometrics at the University of Bonn.

 I'm interested in all the stuff that involves challenging quantitative work and deep nerdery.